The mission of the school library media program is to ensure that students

 and staff are effective users of ideas and information.
 The school library

-media specialist empowers students to be critical thinkers, enthusiastic
+media clerk empowers students to be critical thinkers, enthusiastic

 readers, skillful researchers, and ethical users of information.

 The Media Center is open from 7:25 a.m. to 2:55 p.m. daily when no teacher meetings are scheduled.
 Students may use the Media Center during the school day for class work, research, or to select reading materials.
 Attendance Students may come to the Media Center before and after school, and at lunch without passes.
-Students may come during the day with signed planners from their teachers, or with their classes.
+Students may come during the day with a Library pass, or with their classes.

 The NWMHS Collection Features: Over 13,000 volumes and Online eBook Subscription to Follett Shelf and Mackin, 20 current periodical subscriptions.
 167 audiobooks for student use.
 DVD’s for teacher use.
 Subscriptions to World Book Online, Gale Student Resource Center, Opposing Viewpoints, Teen Health & Wellness, and Inspire (see Encyclopedias & Databases page).
 Our Destiny subscription also includes One Search, Web Path Express, and Reading Counts and Lexile integration.